huntergdavis/huntergdavis.github.io/_posts/2024-11-06-announcing-tui000.markdown

 sudo docker build -t tui000 .

 Running with Docker:
-docker run -d --name tui000-container tui000
+docker run -it --name tui000-container tui000

 You can find the repository below, including original design docs and screenshots.